 These unprecedented times have been challenging, to say the least.
-Thank you for all you're doing to help mitigate COVID-19's health and economic impact to our community.
+Thank you for all that you're doing to help mitigate COVID-19's health and economic impact in the Crystal Lake Area.

 Moving forward, we know you're anxious to reopen your doors.
-We want to help you do so as soon as possible.
+We want to help you do that as soon as possible.
 As we advocate to state officials for a pathway to safely ease restrictions, we want you to be prepared.
 This new toolkit will help you navigate the new normal and ensure the safety of our region, providing guidance to safely serve your customers and accommodate your employees.

-The Decatur Regional Chamber of Commerce strives to be your one-stop business resource to assist during the coronavirus pandemic, connecting you to reliable and accurate information.
-We're here for you - advocating for your business at the state and federal levels and providing resources to help you protect the health of your workforce and operations.
-Updates will continue to be added to our COVID-19 resource website, decaturchamber.com.
+The Crystal Lake Chamber strives to be your one-stop business resource to assist during the coronavirus pandemic, connecting you to reliable and accurate information.
+The Crystal Lake Chamber is here for you - advocating for your business at the state and federal levels and providing resources to help you protect the health of your workforce and operations.
+Daily updates will continue to be added to our COVID-19 webpage and resource guide at CLChamber.com.

-Thank you for your support and courage as we continue to navigate through this pandemic.
-We will rise.
-Stronger.
-Better.
-Together.
+Thank you for your support and courage as we continue to navigate through this pandemic together.